vaadin/flow/flow-server/README.md

 Flow now uses webpack plugins to make the `webpack.generated.js` cleaner and easier to extend without cluttering the file and making it long and complex.

-The files get installed with the task `TaskInstallWebpackPlugins` which reads the `webpack-plugins.json` in from `src/main/resources/plugins` and installs the plugins named here e.g.
+The files get installed with the task `TaskInstallFrontendBuildPlugins` which reads the `webpack-plugins.json` in from `src/main/resources/plugins` and installs the plugins named here e.g.

 ```json